Main

 Provision of Cutting-Edge Data Marketing Functions For Better Product Selection

 Mitsui has been providing cutting-edge data marketing solutions with partners in the United States to Japanese companies.
 In recent years we have been focusing on marketing services that contribute to the sophisticated data usage in the cloud environment.
-Through our investment in Legoliss, we aim to build a structure capable of providing the best solutions to meet the client demands and deliver more advanced and comprehensive marketing support services.
+Through our investment in MBK Digital, we aim to build a structure capable of providing the best solutions to meet client demands and deliver more advanced and comprehensive marketing support services.

 Diagrammatic representation of marketing using a data management platform Diagrammatic representation of marketing using a data management platform